Private Lending in an IRA

 Pick your own borrower and set interest rates

 Offer either a secured or unsecured note

-Private Lending essentially turns your self-directed IRA into a lender and can be approached in several ways.
+Private Lending turns your self-directed IRA into a bank and can be approached in several ways.
 A few of those methods are, first, through secured (backed by collateral) or unsecured notes (not backed by collateral).
 Second, through deeds of trust where real estate is used as collateral or lastly through promissory notes that are secured by collateral from corporate stock, and more.

 How Does Private Lending Work?

 Lending through your self-directed IRA can have various benefits, let’s go over a few:

 One of the main draws of private lending is that you’re allowed to predetermine the terms of the loan.
 First, you obviously can set the amount that you’re loaning to the person seeking the loan.
 You can also set the interest rate, the payment amount, and the length of the loan.
 You can choose if it’s a secured or non-secured loan.
 Securing the loan can be done through a lien on a piece of property, such as real estate.